xxy-mm/blog/_posts/2024-10-10-some_vs_any.markdown

 The any keyword is used to define existential types, meaning the type can be any type that conforms to the specified protocol.
 The actual type is not known at compile time, and the object could be of different types as long as they conform to the protocol.

-Key Points:
+**Key Points:**

- • Dynamic dispatch is used at runtime (slower compared to some).
+- Dynamic dispatch is used at runtime (slower compared to some).
- • The type can vary across calls.
+- The type can vary across calls.
- • Useful for heterogeneous collections or dynamic behavior.
+- Useful for heterogeneous collections or dynamic behavior.

 Example: